Services for Visitors

-The playwright must be a PGC member in good standing.
+- The playwright must be a full PGC member in good standing.
 A complete list of playwrights that are PGC members is available on the Playwrights Guild of Canada website.
-Each full member is eligible for up to two full or four joint or a combination of both readings per year.
+Each full member is eligible for up to two readings per year (Full or Joint).
 Playwrights are not guaranteed the maximum amount of readings, as there is limited space available.

-Travel funds* must be used for the most economical form of travel.
-Travel funds are limited and must be requested in advance of the reading.
-For travel to remote parts of Canada, travel expenses may be increased.
+- Transportation funds must be used for the most economical form of travel.
+These funds are limited and must be requested in advance of the reading.

-Please note: if you have not sent in the travel form within two months of the date of the scheduled reading the travel subsidy will be revoked and placed back into the funding pool for other playwrights to use.
+Please note: if you have not sent in the transportation report within two months of the date of the scheduled reading, your transportation funding will be revoked and placed back into the funding pool for other playwrights to use.

-In case of cancellation or postponement of the reading by the host organization, the host will reimburse PGC for the playwright's travel expenses (if ticket has already been purchased).
+- In the case of a cancellation or postponement of the reading by the host organization, the host will reimburse PGC for the playwright's travel expenses (if ticket has already been purchased).
 If the time, date or location of the reading changes, please notify PGC so we may update our calendar.

-Please allow up to two weeks for a response.
-Should your application be approved, you will receive a confirmation and invoice for administrative costs ($50 + tax per booking).
+- Please allow up to two weeks for a response.
+Should your application be approved, you will receive a confirmation and invoice for administrative costs ($50).
 Administrative fees are non-refundable.
 You may send a cheque payable to Playwrights Guild of Canada.

 After the Reading:

-Playwrights who have applied for travel funds must also submit an expense report accompanied by original receipts or travel tickets within 2 months.
+- Playwrights who have applied for transportation funds must also submit an expense report accompanied by original receipts or travel tickets within 2 months.
 PGC will issue a cheque directly to the playwright.
 Please note: If the playwright's travel forms are not received within two months of the date of the scheduled reading the travel subsidy will be automatically revoked and placed back into the funding pool for other playwrights to use.